ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 3. Set the visibility level to **Private** and click **Create project**
 4. Follow the instructions under *Git global setup* and *Push an existing folder* sections to setup Git and to import the code you have generated with `ibmcloud dev`.
 5. Once you push the code to the private repository, you should see the scaffolded code in the project.
+   You need to use an existing SSH key or create a new key for the push to be successful,check the instructions [here](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-getting-started#common_gitlab) to create a new SSH key for GitLab.
+   {:tip}

 ### Create a Git deploy token